Access to any of the services offered at St Helen's Private Hospital is available via referral.

 Can I smoke?

-Yes, smoking is permitted outside of therapy time in restricted areas.
+Yes, smoking is permitted outside of therapy sessions and medication times in restricted areas.

 Can the hospital meet special dietary requirements?